SoarGroup/Soar/Soar2Soar/readme.txt

 Example Soar2Soar Session
 -------------------------
 The following is an example session with a set of included blocks-world agents.
+On *nix these are copied to the SoarSuite Demos directory.

 Here, two client agents will work on independent (though identical) blocks-world problem instances:

 ./soar2soar 2
 root> env